jan-kolarik/jan-kolarik.github.io/content/posts/terminal-presentation.md

 ### Insert it inside the presentation

-Suppose you have already configured and running some instance of the reveal.js presentation, we can insert a section with our code example there:
+Suppose we have already configured and running some instance of the reveal.js presentation, we can insert a section with our code example there:

 ```html